emmanuelbernard/ceylon-lang.org/README.md

     #or
     sudo gem install awestruct

-The Awestruct version known to work is 0.2.13
+The Awestruct version known to work is 0.4.6

-    sudo gem install awestruct --version 0.2.13
+    sudo gem install awestruct --version 0.4.6

+Auso install the htmlentities gem

+    gem install htmlentities

 Get the website source from GitHub.